jmstipanowich/Movie-Data-Repo/README.md

 * IMDB
 * The Numbers

+The datasets contain statistical information that can be used to absorb many facets of the movie industry.
 I was given the choice of what data from these datasets to use and how to use it.

 ## Movie Analysis Methods and Results